NervanaSystems/ngraph/doc/sphinx/source/core/passes/passes.rst

 optimizations; that is, the same unified interface and APIs may be used to cover both things.

-Invoking these passes is fairly straightforward:
+Invoking these passes is fairly straightforward, illustrated by the following steps in the code below.

 #.
-Create a "pass manager" object.
+Create a "pass manager" object (line 1)
 #.
-Populate it with the desired pass(es).
+Populate it with the desired pass or passes (lines 2-4)
 #.
 Invoke the pass manager with a pointer to your unoptimized graph, and
-   it will return a pointer to an optimized graph.
+   it will return a pointer to an optimized graph (lines 5-6)

 .. literalinclude:: ../../../../../test/cpu_fusion.cpp